 Atlassian wants to unleash the potential in every team.
 But it takes more than giving the right tools to the right people – you need the right practices, too.

 That's why we opened up our Team Playbook.
 Here, you'll find tool-agnostic techniques Atlassian teams use every day to unleash their potential and do the best work of their lives.
 This ain't your CEO's management book.
 It's tactical, battle-tested, and bullshit-free.

 Anyone – from interns to executives – can use the Team Playbook.
 So don't wait for permission.
 Share it with your team and get started now.

 There’s no prescribed method, but we do have three suggestions.

 You can opt to start with a Health Monitor workshop.
 This provides a baseline for your team’s health, tracking your progress, and builds trust amongst team members.Learn more

 Filter plays by pain point

 Already know points of frustration for your team?
 You can filter plays by pain points for a currated list of plays your team can complete to work better together.Learn more

-Or, you can start by checking out our collection of use cases.
-You’ll find hand-picked plays that are tried-and-true for particular projects and teams.Learn more
+Or, you can start by checking out our collection of game plans.
+You’ll find hand-picked plays that are tried-and-true for specific situations.Learn more

 - How did this all come about?